Smolbrainer/gooning/README.md

 - **Check API Connection**: Visit http://localhost:8000/health

+### How the detection flow works (developer notes)

+- On extension install the background service worker caches memes from the API into `chrome.storage.local` (`allMemes`).
+- The popup writes `selectedMemes` (array of meme IDs) into `chrome.storage.local` when users select/deselect or save selections.
+- The content script initializes a `MemeDetector` instance with selected meme objects and:
+  - Scans the first 10,000 characters of page text every 2 seconds.
+  - Scans input/textarea/contenteditable text in real time (input mirror).
+  - Uses a MutationObserver to scan after DOM mutations (debounced).
+  - When a meme is detected, it calls `MemeOverlay.show()` and sends a `DETECTION_EVENT` message to the background worker for stats.

 - **View Storage**:
   - DevTools > Application > Storage > Extension Storage

-## MVP Features

-### Included
+### Implemented Features (MVP + additions)

+The extension now includes the following implemented features:

-- ✅ Meme selection from backend API
+- ✅ Meme selection from backend API (cached locally by the service worker)
-- ✅ Keyword-based text detection
+- ✅ Keyword-based text detection (page scans + input mirror)
-- ✅ Video overlay on detection
+- ✅ Video overlay on detection (YouTube, GIF, mp4/webm)
 - ✅ Enable/disable toggle
-- ✅ Selection persistence
+- ✅ Selection persistence in `chrome.storage.local`
 - ✅ Dynamic content detection (MutationObserver)
-- ✅ Cooldown between detections (30 seconds per meme)
+- ✅ Cooldown between detections (global cooldown: 15 seconds)
+- ✅ Add new memes from the popup (POST /api/memes)
+- ✅ Manage memes (inline edit / PUT, delete / DELETE with confirmation)
+- ✅ Popup search & filter, Select All / Deselect All
+- ✅ Selected Memes panel with Clear All
+- ✅ Detection statistics and a Stats view with per-meme counts

-### Not Included (Future)
+### Not Included / Future Work

+The following are planned or optional improvements:

-- ❌ Image-based detection
+- Image-based or ML-based visual detection (not implemented)
-- ❌ Settings panel (sensitivity, position, etc.)
-- ❌ Search/filter in popup
-- ❌ Statistics dashboard
-- ❌ Per-page disable
-- ❌ Custom overlay positioning
-- ❌ Fuzzy keyword matching
+- Advanced fuzzy keyword matching / synonyms
+- Per-origin or per-page disable controls
+- Rich settings UI for sensitivity, overlay size, and position presets
+- Admin authentication + role-based permissions for meme management
+- Built-in video hosting / CDN integration for reliability

 ## API Endpoints